-The Missouri Writers Guild Board consists of ten full members of the Missouri Writers Guild.
-The officers are the President, Vice President, Secretary, and Treasurer, with additional positions of Publicity Director, Historian, Members-at-Large, and Emeritus Officers.
+The Missouri Writers Guild Board consists of members of the Missouri Writers Guild.
+The officers are the President, Vice President, Secretary, and Treasurer, with additional positions of Publicity Director, Historian, Directors -at-Large, and Emeritus Officers.
 Click here for more information about these positions.

 Warren Martin’s writing is focused on Crime Thrillers, Mysteries, Cold War related genre, and recently started a Children’s book series “Adventures with Pop Pop” based on his experiences with his grandchildren.